exposit/katamoiran/_posts/2016-10-22-adventures-with-traits-three.md

 __Magic Pools__

 If you don't like burning HP outright, you can always give the hero a magic token pool.
-This option makes for a more powerful, more magical campaign where people with magic will sometimes choose to use it frivolously.
+This option makes for a more magical campaign where people with magic will sometimes choose to use it frivolously (even if they're sane).
 This pool is equal to half his HP, plus two positive traits, minus any negative ones.
 Once he burns through those points (at the default cost per spell), he can start working through his HP at double the cost.

 This magic pool returns to full after a good night's rest.